• Skip to main content

 • Peanut Butter – Adds some healthy fats and boosts the protein content.

 • Maple syrup – Depending on how ripe your bananas are, you can adjust how much maple syrup you need.
+You could also sub regular sugar or leave it out completely.

 As you can see, there’s nothing fancy and you probably have all these ingredients on hand already!